 "This almost sounds incredible, I am sure, since we were in the car with them.
 But again I will repeat very briefly when what I believe to be the shot first occurred.
 I turned to my right, which was away from both of them, of course, and looked out and could see neither [JFK & Jackie], and then as I was turning to look into the back seat where I would have seen both of them, I was hit, so I never completed the turn at all, and I never saw either one of them after the firing started." -- John B. Connally; 1964

 So, John Connally was either a liar, or he simply misspoke during the bedside interview in late 1963 when he said "the President had slumped".
 That latter option is much more likely to be true.
-[See the video below, which can also be accessed here.]
+[See the video here.]

 The "slump" remark was probably a combination of his own version of what he saw, mixed in with a little of his wife Nellie's version of events.
 Because there's no way (no how) that he's going to forget something as important as that....especially when you factor in his detailed, NEVER-CHANGING testimony with respect to OTHER portions of his account of the shooting.
 Such as: